Katy Pain Specialists

 When appropriate, RFA is a unique tool to help aid long-term pain control.
 By disrupting the nerve conduction to certain joints, we area able to significantly decrease the pain felt at that joint for a periods of many months.

-Pain control devices such as spinal cord stimulators are implantable systems that help pain control when other more conservative measures have failed.
+Pain control devices such as spinal cord stimulators and peripheral nerve stimulators are implantable systems that help pain control when other more conservative measures have failed.
 These systems have helped improve the quality of life of many patients and, at times, ends their need for medication completely.